 1. Math warm ups

 Whether you throw a problem under a document camera or print problems off for students to glue into their math notebooks, warming up with problems from previous units is a great way to keep them fresh.
-Not only does it help students understand that topics aren’t learned and forgotten (think weekly spelling lists!), but it can really help us as teachers see who is continuing to struggle.
+This can help students understand that topics aren’t learned and forgotten (think weekly spelling lists!).
+It can also really help us as teachers see who is continuing to struggle.
 In fact, I often will throw an “entrance slip” in as a warm up–and it’s rarely on the content we are currently studying (unless I am trying to judge how instruction is going) but is often revisiting a skill from a previous unit to see if it “stuck”–and who might need more review.

 2. Practice activities during math workshop